-In this experiment, I wanted to try out the DI capabilities of the Helix for re-amping.
-I also wanted to try the difference in sound quality between Helix input (used as a DI) and a Rupert Neve DI.
+In this experiment, the objective is to try out the DI capabilities of the Helix for re-amping.
+In addition, explore the difference in sound quality between Helix input (used as a DI) and a Rupert Neve DI.

 According to the Helix manual, this can be done as the Helix can send up to 8 channels via USB to your DAW, 2 of them being a DI pair coming from its guitar and microphone inputs.

 So the direct guitar sound coming from the Helix can be recorded in your DAW and also sent back to the Helix for on-the-fly processing, and then via USB back to the DAW for recording of the processed sound.

 As a second option, I will try to route the guitar directly to the DAW via a Rupert Neve DI, record the dry sound, send it to the Helix and then capture and record the processed sound on the DAW via the same USB method

 Configuring the DAW

 Since I wanted to be able to output the mix back to my monitor speakers, I had to create an aggregate device to combine the Helix with my RME Babyface Pro in the manner shown in the picture:

 As observed, I decided to preserve the routing of the Babyface by adding it first, and using it as a master for the clock to the Helix.
 So the USB input channel 7 from the Helix, which according to its manual is the Guitar DI signal, then becomes channel 21 in my DAW as the Babyface has 14 channels.